AAformer: Auto-Aligned Transformer for Person Re-Identification: Experiments

-We first conduct experiments to validate the effectiveness of part tokens.
-We begin by naively adopting the alignment paradigm of CNNs, i.e., part masks with part pooling, to the baseline Transformer model (ViT-Base), and choose three typical methods, i.e., PCB \cite{PCB}, MGN \cite{MGN} and SPReID \cite{SPReID}.
+\textbf{The effectiveness of the {[PART]}s.} We first conduct experiments to validate the effectiveness of {[PART]}s.
+We begin by naively adopting the alignment paradigm of CNNs, i.e., part masks with part pooling, to the baseline Transformer model (ViT-Base).
+Three typical methods, i.e., PCB, MGN, and SPReID, are used for this experiment.
 The first two methods are stripe-based methods and the third method adopts the extra semantics.
-As shown in Table~\ref{table:ablation}, naively applying the alignment paradigm of CNNs even reduces the performance of the baseline model, which may be because pooling is not suitable for Transformer.
+As shown in Table~\ref{table:ablation}, naively applying the alignment paradigm of CNNs even reduces the performance of the baseline model, which may be because pooling is not suitable for Transformer-based person re-ID.

-Next, we discard the pooling operation and add the proposed part tokens to ViT to extract part features.
-The typical image partitions of CNN-based methods are adopted for fair comparison, e.g., we assign each part token with patches within a stripe to simulate the image partition of PCB.
-As shown in Table~\ref{table:ablation}, models with part tokens bring consistent improvement to the baseline, validating the effectiveness of part tokens in extracting part features for Transformer.
+Next, we discard the pooling operation and add the proposed {[PART]}s to ViT to extract part features.
+These typical CNN-based methods are easily transferred to Transformer by our {[PART]}s, {e.g., we assign each {[PART]} with patches within a stripe to simulate the image partition of PCB and divide the image patches according to a pre-trained human parsing model to simulate SPReID.} {Specifically, in the simulation experiment of SPReID, if a patch contains multiple semantics, we assign the patch to all the semantics it contains.} As shown in Table~\ref{table:ablation}, models with {[PART]}s bring consistent improvement to the baseline, e.g., {[PART]}s with MGN's partitioning surpasses baseline by $2.8\%/4.5\%$ in terms of Rank-1/mAP on MSMT17, validating the significant advantages of {[PART]}s in extracting part features for Transformer. {This is because [PART]s can extract the local features through the self-attention mechanism in every layer of Transformer, while the part pooling operation only obtains the local features through the last layer.}

-Besides, to prove the improvement is not brought by the increase of feature dimension, we conduct the experiment which directly adds more CLS tokens to ViT.
-The results in Table~\ref{table:ablation} validate naively increasing the feature dimension can not improve the performance as the information contained in these CLS tokens is repetitive and redundant.
+Besides, to prove the improvement is not brought by the increase of feature dimension, we conduct the experiment which directly adds more CLS tokens to ViT. {The results in Table~\ref{table:ablation} validate that naively increasing the feature dimension only slightly improves the performance} as the information contained in these CLS tokens is similar and redundant.